SoulfulSpinach/recipe/README.md

 # Repository for a guacamole recipe

-Using this as an example to teach the Git.
+Using this as an example to train the Git.